Paignton: Economy

 Paignton's economy relies extensively on tourism and the town is marketed as a location for family holidays.
 The main seafront area is dominated by Paignton Pier, a 780 ft long structure opened in 1879.
 It was designed by George Soudon Bridgman, the local architect who also designed the original Oldway Mansion.

 The Festival Theatre, opened in 1967, was once a seafront theatre capable of staging large summer shows.
 In 1999 it was converted into a multiscreen cinema.
-The Torbay Air Show, launched in 2016, is held over the Bay in front of Paignton Sands in early June annually.
+The English Riviera Air show (formerly known as the "Torbay Air show"), launched in 2016, is held over the Bay in front of Paignton Sands in early June annually.
 The Paignton Festival (formerly known as the "Torbay Carnival") is over 100 years old and is held annually in late July.
 It features a Carnival Procession together with various entertainments and charity stalls on The Green.

 Regatta Week during early August is the peak holiday season.
 During this period there is a funfair on Paignton Green, along with a large fireworks display.
 Later in August is Children's Week, which includes a wide range of events and competitions.
 Paignton has a variety of holiday accommodation, complemented by numerous pubs, nightclubs and restaurants.

 Tourist attractions include Paignton Zoo and the Dartmouth Steam Railway, which operates steam trains from Paignton to Kingswear, from where a ferry can be taken across the River Dart to Dartmouth.
 The line was sold in 1972 without cessation of services by British Rail in the aftermath of the cutbacks of the Beeching era in the 1960s, and is operated today as a heritage railway line.
 The 630 mile South West Coast Path National Trail runs along the coast.

 Suttons Seeds, a supplier of seeds, bulbs and horticultural products, is based in Paignton.